obsius/typed-binary-json/README.md

 Typed Binary JSON or TBJSON, is a binary serialization format that is compatible with JSON.
 It stores known object prototypes in a JSON header, and serializes the data in a binary format following the header.

 TBJSON is useful for serializing known objects, classes, or types, otherwise it will offer little advantage if any in terms of size or performance over JSON.

+For a browser compatible version of this package, use [TBJSON in the Browser](https://www.npmjs.com/package/typed-binary-json-browser)

 ## Format